 While I was there, I taught on a number of the postgraduate awards in the environmental and sustainability area - you can find more information about them here.
 I also supervised many MPhil and PhD students and was an external examiner at several universities for other PhD candidates.

 During my last few years, before I left the university in early December 2012 and through until the end of 2016, I produced some online CPD courses in conjunction with the Chartered Institution of Water and Environmental Management [CIWEM].

-For what it's worth, I enjoy music; reading and writing; good company; fine wine; nice food; lots of sunshine; sandy beaches & wavy oceans; snowy mountains (from a distance); a little time to myself now and again and people with a sense of humour and a nice line in self-deprecation.
+For what it's worth, I enjoy music; reading, writing and taking poor photographs; good company; fine wine; nice food; lots of sunshine; sandy beaches & wavy oceans; snowy mountains (from a distance); a little time to myself now and again and people with a sense of humour and a nice line in self-deprecation.

 So, what do you do?

-I suppose you could call me an Independent Teaching and eLearning Professional if a label is necessary.
+I suppose you could call me an Environmental Consultant if a label is necessary.